Ipswich – East Suffolk Hockey Club (IES HC) is based at Ipswich School Sports Centre (ISSC), Ipswich, Suffolk IP5 1DE.

-The club’s rules are embodied in its Constitution.
+The club’s rules are embodied in its Constitution and a set of club-specific rules and ISSC-specific rules.

 The Club aims to promote a happy and constructive atmosphere both on and off the pitch and be well-organised.
 We intend to be successful at our level of hockey and attendance at midweek training is expected.
 We are ambitious to maintain and improve on all current divisional statuses.
 The club is looking to expand its number of teams in the near future and is always seeking to recruit new players.